Belgium gasses 20,000 chicks at airport

 Belgium gasses 20,000 chicks left suffocating at airport

-Belgian firefighters have gassed 20,000 chicks which were suffocating in a baking hot cargo container on the tarmac at Brussels Airport.
+Belgian firefighters have gassed 20,000 chicks which were suffocating in a baking-hot cargo container on the tarmac at Brussels Airport.

-A plane was to have flown the chicks to the Democratic Republic of Congo on Saturday, but the flight was cancelled.
+A flight that was due to take the chicks to the Democratic Republic of Congo on Saturday was cancelled.

-The gassing took place late on Sunday after the exporter had refused to take the container back, Belgian media said.
+The gassing took place late on Sunday after the exporter refused to take the container back, Belgian media said.

 Airport firefighters did not want to do it, so a team was called in from nearby Zaventem to end the birds' suffering.